ptytb/ritmom/README.md

 - [ ] Use more threads for TTS
 - [ ] Make a sequence configurable from a config
+- [ ] Fix wordnet for languages differ from English
+- [ ] Search for collocations
 - [X] Pickle indices for corpus for quicker start
 - [X] Add wordnet: definition (thesaurus, examples, excerpts)
 - [X] Update requirements.txt